Aslan Gaisumov: Crystals and Shards

 The book Aslan Gaisumov: Keicheyuhea will be launched in connection with this exhibition.
 It is the artist’s first monograph, published by Sternberg Press (Berlin) with support from the Han Nefkens Foundation (Barcelona), Kohta, Zink Galerie (Waldkirchen, Germany) and Emalin (London).
 The book documents Keicheyuhea and other recent works by Gaisumov.
 It also contains his new photographs from the Galain-Chaz region and specially commissioned essays by the academics Aleida Assmann, Georgi Derluguian and Madina Tlostanova and by the curator Anders Kreuger.

-Image: Aslan Gaisumov, Keicheyuhea, 2017 (video still).
+Still image: Aslan Gaisumov, Keicheyuhea (2017).
 Single-channel, HD video projection, colour, sound, in Chechen with English subtitles, 22’57”.
 Courtesy the artist, Galerie Zink, Waldkirchen and Emalin, London.